 Renegotiating the price should only be done if you feel as though it’s absolutely necessary.
 Given the current economy, it’s completely understandable if you don’t feel that you can move forward with the agreed price due to financial concerns.
 Therefore, it’s important that you explain your circumstance to the vendor’s estate agent, as the seller may be sympathetic to your situation.
 However, please note that the vendor is not obliged to accept.

 There are many things to consider before you opt to pull out or reduce your offer.
-If your reduced offer is rejected and you opt to pull out instead, it’s unlikely that you’ll find another property in the current market as it’s not currently possible to physically view properties and house sales are dropping.
+If your reduced offer is rejected and you opt to pull out instead, you may face rising house prices and increased competition in the current market due to the Stamp Duty holiday.

 It could also have a negative effect financially, as you will need to either change your mortgage offer or get a completely new one, which may prove difficult in the present economy.
 It’s worth bearing in mind that due to the outbreak, some lenders criteria on the amount of a deposit required beforehand has increased, therefore, you might not be able to get a mortgage if you can’t match the increased amount.

-If you find that exchange and completion is necessary, then it’s important to follow the advice on maintaining strict separation to minimise the spread of the virus.
+Whilst exchanging and completing it’s important to follow the advice on maintaining strict social distancing and other COVID-19 safety measures, such as wearing a mask, to minimise the spread of the virus.
 If you are due to move into an empty property this is much easier and safer to organise.